FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Unicorn

-From certain angles, an oryx might look like it has one horn rather than two, and Aristotle though that it was the "prototype" of the unicorn.
+From certain angles, an oryx might look as if it has one horn rather than two, and Aristotle thought that it was the "prototype" of the unicorn.
 The Arabian oryx is native to desert and steppe areas of the Arabian Peninsula.
-Captive breeding of the oryx began in 1962 at the Phoenix Zoo.
+Captive breeding of the oryx began in 1962 at Phoenix Zoo.

 This was fortunate and far-sighted, as the oryx was hunted into extinction in the wild by 1972.
-Captive breeding was sufficiently successful that the animal could be reintroduced into the wild in 1980, beginning in Oman, and later in Saudi Arabia and Israel.
+Captive breeding was sufficiently successful to enable the animal to be reintroduced into the wild in 1980, beginning in Oman, and later in Saudi Arabia and Israel.

 In 2011, it was estimated that there were more than 1,000 Arabian oryx in the wild, with 6,000-7,000 held in captivity worldwide in zoos, preserves, and private collections.